 Mine production of gold worldwide

-China, Australia, and the United States are some of the largest producers of gold in the world.
-Global production of gold reached 2,770 metric tons in 2013.
-However, the cost of production has also risen since the 2000s, from 263 U.S. dollars per ounce in 2001 to 981 U.S. dollars per ounce in 2013.
-Production in China has doubled since 2004 from 6.8 million ounces to an estimated 14.5 million ounces in 2014.
+China, Australia, Russia, and the United States are some of the largest producers of gold in the world.
+Global production of gold reached approximately 3,150 metric tons in 2017.
+Production in China has increased from 320 metric tons in 2009 to an estimated 440 metric tons in 2017.
 However, large-scale gold production is minimal with only one mine exceeding 300,000 ounces of gold, the Zijinshan gold-copper mine in the Fujan Province.
-The production value of gold in the United States has increased from 4.9 billion U.S. dollars in 2006 to 11.8 billion U.S. dollars in 2011.
-Most gold mining is performed under large corporations around the world.
+The production value of gold in the United States has increased from 4.9 billion U.S. dollars in 2006 to eight billion U.S. dollars in 2015.
+One of the largest gold companies in the world, AngloGold Ashanti, is headquartered in Johannesburg, South Africa and was founded in 2004.
+It generated revenues of 4.3 billion U.S. dollars in 2016.
+It produced over 3.6 million ounces of gold in 2016, with over half of it being produced in Africa.
+Most gold mining is performed by large corporations around the world.
 However, there are smaller independent operations and in some cases, illegal mines have also been formed such as one in the Ashanti Region in Ghana where 18 people were killed in November 2009.
-One of the largest gold companies in the world, AngloGold Ashanti, is headquartered in Johannesburg, South Africa and was founded in 2004.
-It generated revenues of 5.7 billion U.S. dollars in 2013.
-It produced over 4 million ounces of gold in 2013, with over half of it being produced in Africa.